gamzescodes/autosmart-erp-intelligence-platform/README.md

 AI Decision Logs

 ## System Architecture
-The platform is built on a modular, layered architecture to ensure scalability and reliability:
+The platform is built on a modular, layered architecture to ensure scalability and reliability;

 Data Layer: SQLite Relational Database for structured storage.